bluemodus-acoats/KenticoURLRedirectionModule/README.md

 [![Nuget](https://img.shields.io/badge/nuget-v12.0.2-blue.svg)](https://www.nuget.org/packages/KenticoURLRedirection/)
 # Kentico 12 URL Redirection Module
 This module adds an interface in the CMS to allow a user to edit and manage URL Redirects in one place.
 The module supports multi-site instances and multi-culture sites (more details below).
-The latest version of this module is Version 12.0.2.
 The source code for this module is included in this repo if you wish to clone and modify it anyway you see fit.

+It was originally created by Silver Tech, but it was forked off by HBS.
+Most of what is in here is now in the Silver tech Variant, however this one has the admin and mvc split into two separate packages which prevents un-needed files from being copied into the MVC site.

 ## Compatibility